How to Have a Low-Waste Holiday

 - Use homemade baubles - less likely to break down like plastic baubles, home-made decorations created from wood, pinecones or fabric are charming and long-lasting.

 - Burn long lasting toxin-free candles - cinnamon and ginger scented candles not only emit a festive aroma but provide a warm twinkly atmosphere that could even replace Christmas lights.

 - Orange with cloves – insert whole cloves into the skin of a whole orange to cover, with 1 cm gaps, for a fantastic smelling, bright decoration.

 - Create fabric bunting of silk and miscellaneous fabrics to replace tinsel and hang around the home.

-- Use solar Christmas lights - if you love the Christmas-light-adorned home during the festive season, opt for lights that can be charged with solar panels which are both environmentally conscious and cost effective.
+- Use solar Christmas lights - if you love the Christmas-light-adorned home during the festive season, opt for lights that can be charged with solar panels that are both environmentally conscious and cost-effective.